No. 12 Iowa State beats No. 25 Oregon 34-17 in Fiesta Bowl

 Purdy scored on a 1-yard run and Hall made it 28-14 with a 1-yard run after Iowa State recovered a pooch kick.

-The Cyclones bogged down in the second half, settling for two field goals by Connor Assalley, but maintained their ball-control advantage and shut down Oregon’s offense.
+The Cyclones bogged down in the second half, settling for two field goals by Connor Assalley, but their defense shut down Oregon.

-”We didn’t go into the game saying, we’re going to each up as much clock as we can, but that’s really how the game turned out for us,” Purdy said.

-The Ducks won their second straight Pac-12 championship after Washington had to pull out, earning their second straight trip to a major bowl.
+The Ducks were a replacement in the Pac-12 championship game after Washington pulled out and beat Southern California for their second straight title.

 Oregon had some early offensive success against the Cyclones, scoring on touchdown runs of 6 and 16 yards by Brown.
-The Ducks moved the ball late in the first half, but a 27-yard touchdown pass from Brown to Mycah Pittman wiped out by a holding penalty.
-Henry Katleman’s 47-yard field goal pulled them within 28-17.
+The Ducks had a 27-yard touchdown pass from Brown to Mycah Pittman wiped out by a holding penalty, settling for a field goal instead.

 Shough returned for several plays in the second half, but he nor Brown could get much going.
 Oregon had 88 yards of offense in the second half and Shough’s pass was intercepted by Mike Rose late in the fourth quarter.